Skip to content

 Terminal window

-# Arrow views only, with trigger-based refresh
+# With trigger-based refresh strategy

 Connect to a PostgreSQL database and discover fact tables, then emit a schema stub.